 Social Security disability benefits are available for disabled workers who have paid in enough money to the Social Security fund over enough quarters to have insured status.
 SSI has no work history requirement.
 Some people who have a small amount of social security disability coverage will also be able to get a check for SSI.

 The test for disability is the same for Social Security and SSI.
 Basically you must have a medical or mental health problem which keeps you from working full-time for at least a year.
 The Department of Health and Human Services, which runs the Social Security Administration, has rules and regulations which they use to define disability.

 When you apply for disability, Social Security checks to see if you are working.
-People who work and earn over a certain amount per month ($1,180 for 2017--increases to $1,220 for 2019) are considered to be able to do "substantial gainful activity" (SGA) and they are denied disability.
+People who work and earn over a certain amount per month ($1,220 for 2019) are considered to be able to do "substantial gainful activity" (SGA) and they are denied disability.
 Social Security will look at the medical condition to see if it is "severe."
 A severe condition must be expected to result in death or last a year before they consider you disabled.
 There are 14 types of super severe conditions recognized by the Social Security Administration.
 If your condition matches any of the ones described in these 14 categories, you will qualify for benefits.
 If you have a severe impairment that does not match any of the 14 types of conditions, then the Social Security Administration will look at your age, education, and work experience to see if there is other work that you can do.